AllThingsSmitty/tweet-style-guide/README.md

 ## Punctuation

 All sentences will contain proper punctuation except numbered lines.
 Numbered lines will be given a space above and below the sentence.
-Numbers will be listed as: 1., 2., 3., etc.
+Numbers will be listed as: 1., 2., 3., etc. See example under the [Line Breaks](#line-breaks) section.

 ### Noteable Rules
 * Colon (:): Words following colons will be in lowercase unless otherwise indicated, e.g., title.